nellieangelova/DNTAW/README.md

 <br>

-> When it comes to genome analysis, you can choose out of three different images, depending on your needs and the data you have available.
+> When it comes to transcriptome analysis, you can choose out of three different images, depending on your needs.
 Here is a brief explanation for each one of them:

 <br>